MatthiasS3/N2Container/README.md

 ## Usage

-To Create a new Neural Network you have to send a Post request
+To Create a new Neural Network you have to send the vinnsl data to the vinnsl-service container.
+You can use Postman to send the request. https://www.getpostman.com